Supersedes 232 FW 2, FWM 169, 01/23/95

 (1) Training Certification.
 Prior to being eligible for this type of position and receiving a commission, the seasonal/temporary employee must receive a training certification in one of the following ways:

 (a) Successful completion of a law enforcement training course for seasonal employees at an institution which has been approved by the Department and FWS as a waiver to the Basic Law Enforcement Course for Land Management Agencies at FLETC.
 Within the Service, these waivers must be approved by the Chief, Division of Law Enforcement.

 (b) Successful completion of a law enforcement training course at one of the accredited institutions approved for the seasonal law enforcement training program on the list maintained by the National Park Service.
 The subjects and hours for these courses are stipulated in the Seasonal Law Enforcement Training Program Syllabus maintained by the National Park Service.

 (2) Recency of Training.
-When recency of training exceeds three years, a seasonal employee may retain his/her law enforcement commission only if he/she has been actively involved in law enforcement since receiving training.
+When recency of training exceeds three years, a seasonal employee may retain his/her/their law enforcement commission only if he/she/they have been actively involved in law enforcement since receiving training.
 Three years is the maximum time allowed for absence from active law enforcement duties.